A great base to any pasta sauce, soup or stew; Canned Stewed Tomatoes is an inventive way to jazz up baked chicken or broiled seafood!

 What are Canned Stewed Tomatoes?

 Canned Stewed Tomatoes is an additive type of recipe.
 They’re great added to soups and stews, and a great replacement for ketchup in a meatloaf recipe.
-Stewed tomatoes are best used in dishes that require either larger chunks of cooked tomato, such as pot roast, or foods that require longer cooking times, such as stew and chili.
+Stewed tomatoes are best used in dishes that require either larger chunks of cooked tomato.
+Think of dishes such as pot roast, or foods that require longer cooking times, such as stew and chili.
 In essence, Canned Stewed Tomatoes are a condiment of sorts.

-Having Canned Stewed Tomatoes on hand eliminates the need to chop onions, celery, and green bell peppers when starting to prepare many of your favourite dishes.
-When all is said and done, having jars of stewed tomatoes in your pantry will save you lots of prep time later on.
+Having Canned Stewed Tomatoes on hand eliminates the need to chop so many veggies at once.
+Many of your favourite dishes have onions, celery, and green bell peppers.
+Having jars of stewed tomatoes in your pantry will save you lots of prep time later on.
 The aromatic flavours of the onion and the celery are still present and preserved perfectly in individual use jars.

 Why Should I prepare Canned Stewed Tomatoes at Home?

-You can easily find already prepared stewed tomatoes in the canned vegetable section of most local grocery stores, but the taste of homemade Canned Stewed Tomatoes is much better.
-When you make your own, you get to control the sodium levels and also, you can eliminate the use of chemicals and preservatives found in the store-bought variety.
+You can find stewed tomatoes in the canned vegetable section of most local grocery stores.
+But, the taste of homemade Canned Stewed Tomatoes is much better.
+When you make your own, you can control the sodium.
+You also eliminate the use of chemicals and preservatives found in the store-bought variety.

-I find that most of the brands of stewed tomatoes you can buy at the store are okay in a pinch, and I do use them from time to time, but there’s one thing particularly that I don’t like about them.
+I find that most of the stewed tomatoes you buy at the store are okay in a pinch.
+I do use them from time to time, but there’s one thing particularly that I don’t like about them.
 Most of the brands leave the skin on the tomatoes.
 I don’t know about you, but I do not care for cooked tomato skins.

-The skin doesn’t break down very well at all, and if you get a fair sized piece of it, you’re left with this weird, chewy bit that’s hard to swallow.
-And, like I said, if you take the time to prepare the stewed tomatoes now, you’ll save yourself time and energy when preparing meals later!
+The skin doesn’t break down very well at all.
+If you get a fair sized piece of it, you’re left with this weird, chewy bit that’s hard to swallow.
+Take the time to prepare the stewed tomatoes now, you’ll save yourself time and energy when preparing meals later!

 How Can I Use my Canned Stewed Tomatoes?

 I’m glad you asked!
 Think of stewed tomatoes as a base for many of the recipes you already prepare.
-You can use stewed tomatoes to start a dish, or you can add them to a dish to complement and enhance flavours as you cook.
-I’ve already mentioned adding stewed tomatoes to soup and chili recipes, but there’s so much more that you can do with them.
+You can use stewed tomatoes to start a dish.
+Or you can add them to a dish to complement and enhance flavours as you cook.
+I’ve already mentioned adding stewed tomatoes to soup and chili recipes.
+There’s so much more that you can do with them though.

-Pour a jar into a sauce pan and over medium heat, allow the stewed tomatoes to simmer away, stirring occasionally, until the tomato mixture thickens and reduces.
+Pour a jar of sauce into a pan.
+Over medium heat, allow the stewed tomatoes to simmer, stirring occasionally, until thickened and reduced.
 Once the mixture is thick, allow to cool and you have a great pizza sauce ready to go!
 Another great way to use stewed tomatoes is to use them instead of water when cooking rice.
 This works best with instant rice.

 Canned Stewed Tomatoes is a great substitute for canned Manwich too.
 Just brown the ground beef, pour in the stewed tomatoes and simmer until all heated through.
 Taste for seasoning and pile high onto fresh burger buns.
 (I like cheese on mine too, but it’s completely optional!)
 Oh, and if you’re preparing a pot of Bolognese, be sure to had a few cups of stewed tomatoes – so good!